NoviceDock/NoviceDock-Wiki/README.md

 ### Submit a Resource
 Once a syllabus is posted, we don't like to stop there.
 Information is constantly changing and new better resources are always becoming available.

 Did you build a good resource?
 Tell us!
 You don't need to hide that you created it, we don't judge.
 We judge solely on the quality of the content, so self-promotion is okay.
+Once again, reach out to hello@novicedock.com.